Cyp9715/DeleteNewline/README.md

 If you paste text with newlines, the text with the newlines deleted is automatically copied to the clipboard.

 ## Introduce
-It is often necessary to insert the PDF text into a translator unless the paper is written in your language.
+It is often necessary to insert the PDF text into a translator unless the research paper is written in your language.
 Unfortunately, however, PDFs often have newlines, which are not well recognized by translators.
 Because of this, I often have to delete newline characters one by one.
 This project was created to reduce this hassle.

 ## How to Use?